-Rinder would write television scripts in his spare time while working as a barrister, an endeavour which saw him being introduced to producer Tom McLennan.
+Rinder would write television scripts in his spare time while working as a barrister, an endeavour that saw him being introduced to producer Tom McLennan.

 With ITV looking to create a British version of American hit show Judge Judy, McLennan suggested Rinder to front the programme – with Rinder becoming the face of the show since 2014.